TheWhyofFry/biflabgit/Guide4.md

 The ``HEAD`` points to the most recent commit.
 What you should note, is that ``revert`` does not revert _*to*_ the ``commit2`` point (6c34756), it reverts _*that*_ commit, so we're back at ``commit1`` (8b1b4f3).

-The tricky bit of revert is that if we reverted ``commit1`` from the start -
+The tricky bit of revert is that if we reverted ``commit1`` -

 ```shell
 $ > git revert 8b1b5f3
 ```

 - the general assumption is that this reverts _all_ commits from ``commit1`` onwards.
 This is _not_ the case.
-It attempts to revert the changes brought about by ``commit1``.
+It attempts to revert the changes brought about by ``commit1`` while keeping changes of subsequent commits intact.
 This is a little tricky, so lets create a new repository.

 ```shell